General features of dendritic cells (DCs)

 DCs have been first described in 1973 by Ralph M. Steinman (1).
 For his finding he received the Nobel Price in 2011.
 DCs are well established as antigen presenting cells that can initiate CD4+ and CD8+ T cell immune responses against pathogens (2).
 They are specialized for this by their capacity to recognize and capture pathogens or their products during their immature stage at the infection site and transport them to the draining lymph nodes (3).
 There the processed pathogen proteins will be presented by the mature stage on MHC II or cross-presented on MHC I molecules to CD4+ or CD8+ T cells in an immunogenic context (also providing costimulation and proinflammatory cytokines) (4, 5).
 This old model on general DC biology is still valid but many more aspects of DC biology have been added in the meantime.

-Besides these immunogenic functions it became also clear during the last years that immature DCs are not only resting cells waiting for pathogens, but that immature and semi-mature DC maturation stages (see below) are constantly involved to mediate immune tolerance to peripheral antigens (9, 10).
+Besides immunogenic functions it became also clear during the last years that immature DCs are not only resting cells waiting for pathogens, but that immature and semi-mature DC maturation stages (see below) are constantly involved to mediate immune tolerance to peripheral antigens (16, 17).
 These constitutively active DC-mediated peripheral tolerance mechanisms help to avoid autoimmunity in healthy individuals.
-In addition, they can be used for therapy to revert transplant rejections or to treat autoimmune diseases, allergy and overshooting immune responses against pathogens (11-14).
+In addition, they can be used for therapy to revert transplant rejections or to treat autoimmune diseases, allergy and overshooting immune responses against pathogens (18-21).

-We found that DC maturation can lead to semi-mature or fully mature stages.
-They are distingishable mainly by their presence or absence of proinflammatory cytokine production, while the expression of MHC II- and costimulatory molecules aas well as the expression of the CCR7 homing receptor remain similar.
-Such semi-mature DCs appeared tolerogenic in a Th1/Th17-driven autoimmune model (EAE)(19) but had no effect in Th2 models (asthma, BALB/c-Leishmania infection)(20) and could even induce autoimmunity of CD8+ T cells in a Type I diabestes model (21).
+Earlier we found that BM-DC maturation can lead to semi-mature or fully mature stages.
+They are distinguishable mainly by their presence or absence of proinflammatory cytokine production, while the expression of MHC II- and costimulatory molecules as well as the expression of the CCR7 homing receptor remain similar.
+Such semi-mature DCs appeared tolerogenic in a Th1/Th17-driven autoimmune model (EAE)(25) but had no effect in Th2 models (asthma, BALB/c-Leishmania infection)(26) and could even induce autoimmunity of CD8+ T cells in a Type I diabestes model (27).
 As mechansims we identified Th2- and NKT-cell-mediated immune deviation and IL-10-producing regulatory Tr1 cells.